MKLab-ITI/JGNN/tutorials/Models.md

 can be added to inputs of other operations through the `addInput(NNOperation)` method of the latter.
 Starting points of operations are variables, constants and parameters, whose differences will be discussed later.

-:bulb: The hustle of learning to write expressions is removed with [Symbolic model definition](#symbolic-model-definition).
+:bulb: The hustle of learning to write expressions is removed with [symbolic model definition](#symbolic-model-definition).
 You can safely skip to that segment to learn how to write machine learning models without the tedious definitions of intermediate steps explained here.

 |Operator| Constructor | Number of inputs  |